 Saturday, May 30th at the 4:30 PM Vigil Mass

 Steps to receive confirmation

-- Meet one on one with the Coordinator of Evangelization and Discipleship or Father James before May 8, 2020.
+- Meet one on one with the Coordinator of Evangelization and Discipleship or Father Patrick before May 8, 2020.

 - Participate in the three formation preparation classes (see calendar above)

 By May 22, 2020, submit the following to the parish office: